-When it comes to disasters that occur in your home, there are typically subtler signs that indicate a problem before it happens.
+When it comes to disasters that occur in your home, there are typically subtle signs that indicate a problem before it happens.
 In the case of plumbing incidents that can lead to expensive damage to your home, ruptured pipes are often the culprit.
 Polybutylene pipes in particular are known to sustain fractures and cause problems.
 Knowing this, many insurance companies do not provide coverage for these pipes.
 At King Street Agency, however, we do provide a plan that offers home insurance coverage for polybutylene pipes.
 Learn more below, and request a quote today.

 What is Polybutylene?